algolia/instantsearch/README.md

 [![InstantSearch.js logo][logo]][website]

-InstantSearch.js is a library for building blazing fast search-as-you-type search UIs with [Algolia](algolia-website).
+InstantSearch.js is a library for building blazing fast search-as-you-type search UIs with [Algolia][algolia-website].

 InstantSearch.js is part of the InstantSearch family:
 **InstantSearch.js**